 Simple Activities To Help Your Family Slow Down to Cultivate Connection

-More and more, life feels a lot like the merry-go-round we used to play on as kids.
-You know, the ones from the 80’s where it took the whole crew to run as fast as they could to get that thing really going…and then to all jump on at the optimal moment.
+More and more, life feels a lot like that merry-go-round we used to play on as kids.
+You know, the ones from the 80s where it took the whole crew to run as fast as they could to get that thing really going…and then to all jump on at the optimal moment?
 The feeling was exhilarating—but you’d also have to push yourself to see how long you could “hang” with the rest of the crew.

-That’s why you need to very strategically set aside time to pick what stays in your day-to-day and what you can joyfully let go of!
-If you’re familiar with the term time-blocking…it can be considered the art of strategically “unblocking” big chunks of your day to allow for freedom, spontaneity, and the opportunity for true connection to happen.
+That’s why you need to set aside time strategically to pick what stays in your day-to-day and what you can joyfully let go of!
+(If you’re familiar with the term time-blocking, it can be considered the art of strategically unblocking big chunks of your day to allow for freedom, spontaneity, and the opportunity for a genuine connection to happen.)

-Now that you’ve created mental and physical space in your day, you’re ready to add simple and gentle prompts that will allow your family to lighten up and connect with one another.
+Now that you’ve created mental and physical space in your day, you’re ready to add simple and gentle prompts that will allow your family to lighten up and connect.

 Simple Activities to Help Cultivate Connection